 For every person that claims Listerine as a miracle, there is one thing in common,

 “I combed the hair with a lice comb every day…”

 Listerine didn’t get rid of lice; their combing got rid of lice!

-It’s no big secret that combing with a lice comb gets rid of head lice.
+It’s no big secret that combing with a lice comb for weeks on end can get rid of head lice.

 Regardless of if Listerine kills some of the lice or not, alcohol does NOTHING for lice eggs.
 Lice eggs left in the hair WILL hatch if you don’t remove them from the head.
 And then you’ll be starting all over again.

 Listerine may help immobilize lice while you’re combing, but there are better and more effective treatments and home remedies that can do that (keep reading to find out which ones).

 Dangers of Listerine as a Lice Treatment